harshsharma2210/Air-Gyaan/client/GUIDE.md

 ## Fonts

-I have include `Roboto` and `Montserrat` fonts in the applications to avois `CORS` problems.
+I have include `Roboto` and `Montserrat` fonts in the applications to avoid `CORS` problems.
 The app will include all its own resources.

 You can use [google-webfonts-helper](http://google-webfonts-helper.herokuapp.com/fonts/montserrat?subsets=latin) to change